MarkJohnstoneGitHub/VBA-IDictionary/README.md

 On Windows if both compiler constants are set to False the Dictionary.Create uses the DictionaryKeyValuePair as an alternative.

-Note: Only tested on Windows and would be appreciated if anyone can test it on the Mac platform.
-I don't anticipate any compatiblity issues if the compiler constants are appropriately set.

 ## Advantages

-The VBA-IDictionary provides interfaces on all dictionary implementations provided, allowing for easy transition switching between the required dictionary implementation.  i.e. It allows for programming to an interface instead to a particular implementation.
-This can be advantageous for things such as unit testing etc.
+The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between tdictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation.
+This can be advantageous for things such as unit testing.

 ## Performance

 Great consideration has been given to provide as good as possible performance while using the underlying VBA.Collection.
 See the Excel VBA-IDictionaryPerformance spreadhsheet for a performance comparisions of the ScriptingDictionary, DictionaryKeyValuePair and other VBA dictionary implementations.

-The DictionaryKeyValuePairs compared to other VBA dictionary implementations its significant performance improvement, especially when adding items, is likely due to not constantly maintaining an array of Items and Keys and only populating them when requested.
+The DictionaryKeyValuePairs compared to other VBA dictionary implementations its significant performance improvement, especially when adding items, is likely due to not constantly maintaining an array of Items and Keys, and only populating them when requested.
 On future requests for Items and Keys they are only repopulated if changes have been made to the dictionary keys, and/or items.
 This tradeoff results in the first iteration of Items and Keys to be fractionally slower and any subsequent requests without changes are at similar performance as not repopulated.

 For Adding items: